 The young captain was Oliver Wendell Holmes, Jr. and before the day would end he would, like thousands on that day, enter the ranks of casualties.
 Surviving, he would live into his 90s but he never forgot that day and spoke about it at Memorial Day events for the rest of his life.
 Across the field that night thousands of boys penned similar letters to friends and family, left them in the care of sergeants to forward to Savannah, Philadelphia, Richmond, and Boston and hundreds of places in between.

 Who were these young men (and in some cases young women) who met on this verdant Maryland field situated along the Antietam Creek?
 What brought them here from the small farms and villages of places like Cleveland County, North Carolina or the mill towns of the Mumford River Valley southeast of Worcester, Massachusetts?
 What gave them the courage to stand in the face of near-certain death?
 What did they feel?
 What did they hear?
 What did they see?

-What you will take away from your visit is a new found appreciation for the individual soldier who stood here 150 years ago and what they did that late summer’s day that helped shape this nation’s destiny.
+What you will take away from your visit is a new found appreciation for the individual soldier who stood here over 155 years ago and what they did that late summer’s day that helped shape this nation’s destiny.